zachwill/flask_cloud/README.md

     $ python bootstrap.py --gevent

-This is more of a general idea than a working implementation currently -- I'm sure you'd want to put `nginx` in front of your configuration to serve up static files and media.
+Currently, this is more of a general idea than a working implementation -- I'm sure you'd want to put `nginx` in front of your configuration to serve up static files and media.